Champagne27/CMPG-323-Project-2-34683259/README.md

     - [Implementation](#implementation)

 ## Overview
 Greetings!
-Thank you for accessing the README for the NWU Tech Trends Project.
-This document offers a comprehensive outline of the project's goals, the extent of activities involved, and details on the utilization of the .Net Web API designed for streamlining data management.
-The primary objective of this initiative is to optimize the productivity and proficiency of data handling processes through the integration of contemporary technology and API functionalities.
-Please continue reading for further information.
+Welcome to the README for the NWU Tech Trends Project.
+This document provides a detailed overview of the project's goals, scope, and the usage of the .Net Web API for enhancing data management.
+The main aim of this project is to improve the efficiency and effectiveness of data handling processes by integrating modern technology and API functionalities.
+Please read on for more information.

 ## Introduction
-The NWU Tech Trends Project centers around enhancing the supervision of data integration activities.
-This initiative encompasses the development of a .Net Core Web API, which interfaces with a database to streamline the handling of telemetry data effectively.
+The NWU Tech Trends Project focuses on improving the management of data integration activities.
+This initiative involves creating a .Net Core Web API that connects to a database to efficiently manage telemetry data.

 ## Branching Strategies to be Used